sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 So far, so good, right?
 Yes, except, you know, [naming is hard](https://martinfowler.com/bliki/TwoHardThings.html).
 While we could've gone with the old name for the feature (_Automation_) we decided to rename it.
-Take a look at [PR #3][p3] for the first of many in February 2020 that changed "[Aa]utomation" to "[Cc]ampaigns" in our codebase.
+Take a look at [PR #3][pr3] for the first of many PRs in February 2020 that changed "[Aa]utomation" to "[Cc]ampaigns" in our codebase.

-What followed were months of fine-tuning, user testing, shipping, tweaking:
+What followed were months of fine-tuning, user testing, shipping, tweaking, _iterating_.
-_iterating_.
 We added more features, fixed a lot of bugs, and made things go faster.

 ## Pull request #4: Switching to a declarative system